ctsudev/hub_ctc_dev_challenge/README.md

 Add authentication to protect the application.
 Unauthenticated users may only access the login interface.
-Authenticated users can access the complete application features.
+Authenticated users can access the sites (and subjects) they are linked to.

 ---